mwilck/multipath-history/README.md

 [multipath-tools][1], covering the revision history before the author, Christophe Varoqui, began tracking the code with git in [the upstream repository][2].

+Beetwen 0.0.1, Nov 12th, 2003 and 0.1.1 (Mar 10, 2004), multipath was
+tracked in a subdirectory of the now historical [udev git repository][6].
+Until 0.4.5-pre2 (May 1st, 2005), releases were available in the form of tarballs on the [sourceware download site][3].

-The tree was created by taking the historical tarballs from the [sourceware download site][3], iteratively copying the code, and trying to split the changes between releases into meaningful commits, using the code itself and the Changelog entries as guidance.
-The result is a history of 487 commits extracted from 60 tarballs between the initial release made by Greg Kroah-Hartmann in his udev repository (0.0.1, Nov 12th, 2003) and Christophe's first git import (0.4.5-pre2, May 1st, 2005).
+The tree in this repository was created by taking the udev git commits and historical tarballs and iteratively copying the code, trying to split the changes between releases into meaningful commits, using the code itself and the Changelog entries as guidance.
+The result is a history of 487 commits extracted from 22 udev git commits and 60 tarballs between 0.0.1 and 0.4.5-pre2.

 **Note on authorship:** although Christophe is listed as the author of all the commits, it'd be pure coincidence if he actually created one of them in exactly